robinovitch61/the-leo-zone/content/posts/hashmap-in-c/index.md

 draft: true
 ---

-I implemented a simple [hash table][wiki_hash_table] in C via a problem in [CS Primer](https://csprimer.com/).
+I implemented a simple [hash table][wiki_hash_table] in C in a problem in [CS Primer](https://csprimer.com/).
 In doing so, I gained better intuition around hash functions, pointers, and memory segments like the stack and the heap.

 This post is aimed at relative beginners to C and people interested in how a basic hash table might be implemented.

-## Theory
+## Basics

 You probably have encountered a hash table in the wild, like a [`dict` in Python][python_source] or [`Map` in JavaScript][v8_source].
 Hash tables map a key to a value.
 Setting, looking up, and deleting values is average O(1) time complexity.

-Under the hood, there is an array of "buckets" or "slots" (I'll use the term buckets) that can hold values.
-When you associate a key and a value, the key's hash is used such that the associated value lives at an index in the array that is (usually) easy to find.
+Under the hood, there is an array of "buckets" or "slots".
+I'll use the term buckets going forward.
+The buckets array can hold values.
+When you associate a key with a value, the hash of the key is used to obtain the index where that value lives in the buckets array.
+Since the value's index in the buckets array is easy to derive from the hash of the key, setting and looking up by key (usually) takes very little work.

-There are a number of design decisions and techniques when implementing a hash table:
+There are a number of design decisions when implementing a hash table:

 * hash function selection
 * initial size of the buckets array
 * collision resolution
 * when to resize or compact the buckets array

-The C hash table data structure I show below starts with a buckets array of size 8, has no resizing, takes only strings as keys, and uses chained (linked list) hash collision resolution.
+The C hash table data structure I show below starts with a buckets array of size 4, has no resizing, accepts only strings as keys, and uses chained (linked list) hash collision resolution.

 ### Hash functions